sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 title = "Git Repo Mirroring"
 +++

 Sourcegraph works great as the system of record, but there are some situations in which you will want to mirror your repositories hosted on Sourcegraph to a Git repository hosted somewhere else.
-After some small configuration, your repositories can automatically be pushed to another host each time someone pushes changes to Sourcegraph.
+With configuration, Sourcegraph can automatically push changes to an external code host each time someone pushes changes to Sourcegraph.

 # Configuration

-Lets say you have a repository hosted on Sourcegraph (`src.example.com/my/repo`) and want to have this repository automatically mirrored to `github.com/my/repo`.
+Lets say you have a repository hosted on Sourcegraph (`src.example.com/my/repo`) and want to have this repository automatically mirrored on `github.com/my/repo`.
 Here's what you need to do:

 ## 1. Ensure you can push changes